 Part 8 sets out the requirements that must be met for an establishment to be registered or have its registration renewed.
-For example, an establishment must provide a post-mortem inspection area, meat examination facility; and slaughter establishments may require a laboratory facility, secure storage areas and amenities for authorised officers.

 This part provides that the requirements of the Australian Meat Standards must be met.

-This part also sets out the requirements that must be met for an application for an establishment to be registered, the conditions of registration and the requirements for a variation or renewal of registration.
+Part 8 also sets out the requirements that must be met for an application for an establishment to be registered, the conditions of registration and the requirements for a variation or renewal of registration.
 It also sets out the process for suspension and revocation of registration.

 Part 9 (Approved arrangements)

 Part 9 sets out the requirements that must be met for a proposed arrangement to be approved and subsequent conditions on the approval.
 It also sets out the required information, and the process to be followed, relating to the application of an approved arrangement.

 Part 9 also covers the circumstances in which an approved arrangement may be varied, suspended or revoked.
 This is in addition to what is provided in the Bill.